microsoft/r-server-hospital-length-of-stay/Typical_Workflow.md

    {% include step3.md %}

-You can find this script in the **SQLR** directory, and execute it yourself by following the [PowerShell Instructions](Powershell_Instructions.html).
+You can find this script in the **SQLR** or **SQLPY** directory, and execute it yourself by following the [PowerShell Instructions](Powershell_Instructions.html).
 As noted earlier, this is the fastest way to execute all the code included in this solution.
-(This will re-create the same set of tables and models as the above R scripts.)
+(This will re-create the same set of tables and models as the above R/Python scripts.)

 <a name="step4" id="step4"></a>